Sienci-Labs/gsender/README.md

 ## 🕣 Development History

+### Open Beta 0.7.0 (August 13, 2021)
+* Start from line feature
+* Sortable macros
+* Preliminary support for joystick control and keybinding
+* Fixed issue where file would be re-rendered or unloaded when connecting and disconnecting
+* Fixed issue where inch grid lines weren't aligned with zero point
+* Improvements to file loading speed
+* Improvements to visualization and rendering speed
+* Improvements to file parsing speed
+* Various library upgrades aimed at improving performance and preventing UI hanging

 ### Open Beta 0.6.9 (July 23, 2021)
 * New outline tool which will generate and run a rough outline of a loaded project file